 Technology

-Since 2001, Immuno Research Inc. has been devoted to the research and development of a differentiated, well-tolerated class of PAMPs, the beta 1,3/1,6 glucans, which are specifically associated with fungi.
+Since 2001, Immuno Research Inc. has been devoted to the research and development of a differentiated, well-tolerated class of PAMPs, the beta 1,3/1,6 glucans.

 - Differentiated biological targets

-- Beta 1,3-1,6 glucans are recognized by a different set of receptors expressed on a range of innate immune cells.
-These receptors include:
+- Beta 1,3-1,6 glucans are recognized by a different set of receptors expressed on a range of innate immune cells:

 - Complement Receptor 3 (CR3; CD11b/CD18)